 Admission requirements: Students of GGG or GFA, other PhD students if free places are available

-Your registration for courses and workshops offered by the GFA and GGG is binding.
-If you want to cancel your registration later than three weeks prior to the workshop start date, you have to provide a physician's note, otherwise you will be barred from registering for courses offered by the graduate schools of Göttingen for the period of one year.
+Your registration for courses and workshops offered by the GFA is binding.
+If you want to cancel your registration later than three weeks prior to the workshop start date, you have to provide a physician's note.
+A late deregistration without a reason for illness is only possible with the consent of the first supervisor.
+If non of these two conditions is met, you will be barred from registering for GFA courses for the period of one year.

 To earn credits for a workshop/course, you must not miss more than 10% of total contact hours.
 In most cases, this will be less than a day.
 If it is inevitable that you miss more than a whole day, please notify us well in advance (at least one week).